 Nobody is forcing you to do anything!
 But in case there is any doubt whether you should add schema data to your website; watch this video from the SEO gurus Moz!

 More on Twitter Cards and OpenGraph Markup in a future post…

 More Google Rich Snippets

 Many studies have found that the click through rate (CTR) of a website can be vastly increased with Google Rich Snippets.
-Other snippets available include events and recipes among many more.
+As well as Stars On Google Search, other snippets available include events and recipes among many more.
 Giving you a chance to beat other websites ranked in the top spots by filling more of the SERP.

 Other Schema Markup